z4kn4fein/stashbox/README.md

  - **Resolution via delegates** - any number of parameters can be injected, they will be reused for subdenpendency resolution as well.
  - **Registering with name** - multiple registration with the same service type, can be addressed at resolution time via attributes as well.
  - **Multiple service resolution** - all registered type of a service can be obtained as an `IEnumerable<T>` or `IEnumerable<object>` with the `ResolveAll()` method.
- - **Unknown type resolution** - Unregistered services can be resolved or injected.
+ - **Unknown type resolution** - unregistered services can be resolved or injected.
- - **Default and optional value injection** - Primitive types or dependencies with default or optional value can be injected.
+ - **Default and optional value injection** - primitive types or dependencies with default or optional value can be injected.
  - **Open generic type resolution** - concrete generic types can be resolved from open generic definitions, constraint checking and nested generic definitions also supported.
  - **Constructor, property and field injection** - supports attribute driven injection and attributeless injection as well, where there is no chance to decorate members with attributes.
  - **Resolution method** - methods decorated with `InjectionMethod` attribute will be called at resolution time.